karkusviktor/blex/README.md

   installing/upgrading.

-* I also recommend you to toggle ON/OFF Automation features and set their thresholds to your needs to have a nice set- and-forget concept.
+* I also recommend you to toggle ON/OFF Automation features and set their thresholds to your needs for a set-and-forget concept.

 * NOTE: Enforcing thresholds outside blex' recommended limits is against the purpose of extending batteries' life and thus